qooxdoo/qooxdoo/docs/desktop/gui/themes.md

 A classic example for this is the `Spinner` widget.
 A `Spinner` is basically a Grid layout with a `TextField` and two `RepeatButtons`.
 The three internal widgets are available under the sub control IDs `textfield`, `upbutton` and `downbutton`.
-The selectors for these kind of child controls are then:
+The selectors for this kind of child controls are then:

 - `spinner/textfield`
 - `spinner/upbutton`
 - `spinner/downbutton`

 Each of these selectors must be defined by the selected appearance.
-Otherwise a warning about missing selectors is displayed.
+Otherwise, a warning about missing selectors is displayed.

 ### Aliases